Balon-Balon Falls: Discovering 3 Secret Waterfalls in Cavinti, Laguna

-Hali came next and then it was my turn.
-The crossing was scary because of the strong current.
-Our guide instructed me to extend my leg and plant my right foot on a spot below the boulder and then use my other leg to hop over.
+The crossing was challenging — at least for me.
+I was the last in my group to go.
+I was nervous about the strong current.
+There is a boulder in the middle of the stream, and our guide instructed me to extend my leg and plant my right foot on a spot below it.
 However, I’m short, my legs are short, and I couldn’t reach the spot.

 At this point I started wailing.
 Lol.
-Our guide even offered to stand in the middle of the boulder to slow down the water flow.
-Instead, I asked him if it would be possible to place my foot above the boulder instead.
-He affirmed and that’s how I was able to cross the stream.
+Our guide even offered to stand in the middle to slow down the current.
+Instead, I asked him if it would be possible to place my footing elsewhere (somewhere above the boulder) and he confirmed that it was okay.
+That’s how I was able to cross the stream.